-If you've clicked on the Tracking Reports icon, then a listing of all the reports currently present for that icon will appear.
+If you've clicked Report > Reports, then the Tracking Reports screen opens with a listing of all the currently defined reports.
 If you want to view a report owned by a specific user, click the drop-down menu and select that particular owner.
 Then, you can:

-- Click on the Report Title link to select the report.
+• Click on the report title link to select the report.
 The Change Report Owner screen opens.
 Select a new owner for the report from the drop-down menu.
-Click [OK] to save the change, or [Cancel] to discard the change and return to the previous screen. - OR - - Check the box next to all of the reports you want to reassign, and then click the Actions link.
+Click [OK] to save the change, or [Cancel] to discard the change and return to the previous screen.

+• Check the box next to all of the reports you want to reassign, and then click the Actions link.
 Select Change owner of all selected reports, and then use the drop-down menu to select an owner for the report(s).
 Click [OK] to save the change, or [Cancel] to discard the change and return to the previous screen.